 This project, located on the N1 National Route approximately 100km north of Bloemfontein, was the largest roads projects in the history of BVi Consulting Engineers at the time of award.
 The essence of the project is the upgrading of the existing section of roadway from a 2 lane highway to a 4 lane divided dual carriageway facility.
-Construction started in January 2016 and is scheduled to be completed by the end of March 2018.
+Construction started in January 2016 and completed April 2018.

 This project, located on the N3 National Route between Durban and Pietermaritzburg, is the largest roads projects in the history of BVi Consulting Engineers.
 The essence of the project is the upgrading of the existing section of roadway from a six lane dual carriageway to a 10 lane facility as well as the realignment of the section to improve level of service and road user cost.

 The project is part of the larger upgrade initiative of the N3 corridor which plays a major role in freight transport between Durban and Johannesburg.
 These two cities are the largest two economies in South Africa and therefore the need to provide well-functioning transport infrastructure between them.

 The project covers a 10,2 km section of the N11 situated in KZN just south of the town Volksrust, which is on the border with Mpumalanga.
 The existing road was rehabilitated and partially re-aligned in 2008 but showed signs of premature failure, requiring investigation and repair.